sandaiiyahh/JavaScript30/28-Video Speed Controller/README.md

 ```

 ### 2. `toFixed()`
  - [`.toFixed()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toFixed) rounds a number to a specified number of decimal places.
-In our case, our playback rate was an extremely long number, so we used `.toFixed(2)` so we can show a much cleaner and shorter number on the actual page.
+In our case, our playback rate was an extremely long number, so we used `.toFixed(2)` to show a much cleaner and shorter number on the actual page.

 ```javascript